 Asian Development Bank and the Cook Islands: Fact Sheet

-Well-focused technical assistance, aimed mainly at building capacity and an integral part of ADB support to the Cook Islands.
-ADB will also explore grant financing to support the country’s water and sanitation sector.
+Well-focused technical assistance, aimed mainly at building capacity and strengthening governance, will remain an integral part of ADB support to the Cook Islands.

 The Cook Islands joined the Asian Development Bank (ADB) in 1976.
 ADB’s assistance has since helped increase electricity generation from renewable energy sources, improve internet connectivity, and strengthen resilience to natural disasters.
 The bank is also supporting the country’s COVID-19 response and recovery programs.

 ADB assistance to the Cook Islands focuses on building economic resilience.
 Investments across health preparedness, economic management, renewable energy generation, internet connectivity, transport infrastructure, and strengthening disaster resilience will support this goal.
 This operational focus aligns with the government’s Economic Development Strategy.